gpcaretti/YetAnotherQuizTool/README.md

 ## Remarks

 The solution is simple and implement a very basic security login system.
-Password are just base64 encoded.
+Passwords are just base64 encoded.